ros2/rcpputils/docs/FEATURES.md

 ## Process helpers {#process-helpers}
 The `rcpputils/process.hpp` header contains process utilities.

 Namely, this header provides the `rcpputils::get_executable_name()` function, which retrieves and returns the current program name as a string.
-It is a *thread-safe* function.

 ## Environment helpers {#environment-helpers}
 The `rcpputils/get_env.hpp` header provides functionality to lookup the value of a provided environment variable through the `rcpputils::get_env_var(const char *)` function.